cypress-io/cypress-documentation/source/api/events/viewport-change-event.md

 ---
-title: viewport:changed
+title: viewport:change
 ---

-The `viewport:changed` event fires whenever the viewport changes via a `cy.viewport()` or naturally when Cypress resets the viewport to the default between tests.
+The `viewport:change` event fires whenever the viewport changes via a `cy.viewport()` or naturally when Cypress resets the viewport to the default between tests.
 Useful for debugging purposes.

 # Environment